-Battalion Commanders, C.E.O.s, Chiefs Of Police, Presidents and so on are generally at the end of the approval process.
+Battalion Commanders, C.E.O.s, Chiefs Of Police, Presidents, and so on are generally at the end of the approval process.
 They have specific ideas about what they want from subordinates regarding work products.
-They often want to leave their brand on it, make it their own.
+They often want to leave their brand on it and make it their own.

 In 2003 I was a Psychological Operations Officer assigned to 5th Special Forces Group in Iraq.
 Psyop is generally responsible for being the “Commander’s Voice” in the field.
-Its like the advertising arm of a company, its purpose being to reach out to target audiences.
+It’s like the advertising arm of a company, its purpose is to reach out to target audiences.
 This is done through a variety of mediums.
-At the local, tactical level this generally means driving in around in HUMMVs with loudspeakers on the roofs broadcasting messages like, “No Celebratory Gun Fire” (which usually drew fire from the natives).
-It also meant handbills passed out by Psyop solders and leaflets dropped from aircraft.
+At the local, tactical level this generally means driving around in HUMMVs with loudspeakers on the roofs broadcasting messages like, “No Celebratory Gun Fire” (which usually drew fire from the natives).
+It also meant handbills passed out by Psyop soldiers and leaflets dropped from aircraft.

 I had an experienced NCO working for me, SSG Bumgardner.
 He was a typical Psyop NCO, extremely intelligent who was completely at ease briefing a group of staff officers or playing Spades with a group of privates and specialists.
 He’d been in Psyop for a while and was familiar with the ins and outs of the approval process.